bodo-ai/Bodo/docs/source/supported.rst

 This program reads a one-dimensional array called `A` from file and sums its values.
 Array `A` is the output of an I/O operation and is input to `np.sum`.
-Based on semantics of I/O and `np.sum`, HPAT determines that `A` can be distributed since I/O can output a distributed array and `np.sum` can take a distributed array as input.
+Based on semantics of I/O and `np.sum`, Bodo determines that `A` can be distributed since I/O can output a distributed array and `np.sum` can take a distributed array as input.
 In `map-reduce` terminology, `A` is output of a `map` operator and is input to a `reduce` operator.
 Hence,
-HPAT distributes `A` and all operations associated with `A` (i.e. I/O and `np.sum`) and generates a parallel binary.
+Bodo distributes `A` and all operations associated with `A` (i.e. I/O and `np.sum`) and generates a parallel binary.
 This binary replaces the `example_1D` function in the Python program.

-HPAT can only analyze and parallelize the supported data-parallel operations of Numpy and Pandas (listed below).
+Bodo can only analyze and parallelize the supported data-parallel operations of Numpy and Pandas (listed below).
 Hence, only the supported operations can be used for distributed datasets and computations.
 The sequential computation on small data can be any code that